Chart Color Schemes

 Population

-Gordon's population, as of November 2025, is approximately 6,695 people.
-This figure represents an increase of 323 individuals since the 2021 Census, which recorded a population of 6,372 people.
-The increase is inferred from the estimated resident population of 6,536 as of June 2024 and an additional 142 validated new addresses since the Census date.
-This results in a population density ratio of 7.9 persons per square kilometer.
-Over the past decade, Gordon has exhibited resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA3 area.
+Gordon's population is approximately 6,819 as of February 2026.
+This figure represents an increase of 447 people (7.0%) since the 2021 Census, which recorded a population of 6,372.
+The change is inferred from the estimated resident population of 6,532 in June 2024 and an additional 153 validated new addresses since the Census date.
+This results in a population density ratio of 8.0 persons per square kilometer.
+Over the past decade, Gordon has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming its SA3 area.
 Natural growth contributed approximately 74.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
-Projections indicate a decline in overall population over this period, with Gordon's population expected to decrease by 34 persons by 2041.
-However, growth is anticipated within specific age cohorts, notably the 25 to 34 age group, which is projected to increase by 203 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends indicate a decline in overall population by 34 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group projected to increase by 203 people.

 Frequently Asked Questions - Population